lukamrko/MarkovChainSentenceGenerator/README.md

 ## Markov Chain Sentence Generator

 A first iteration of a relatively simple program that generetes random text by using Markov Chain.
-So far the program only uses 1 book by Robert E. Howard (Hour of Dragon) to generate the text.
+So far the program uses multiple books to generate text.
+Also as a warning, all the given books that I use in this project are in public domain, so there is no need to worry about copyrtight.

 So far I also plan to:
-- [ ] Add multiple books to generation
+- [x] Add multiple books to generation
-- [ ] Add other authors for generation (probably Lovecraft and some others)
+- [x] Add other authors for generation (probably Lovecraft and some others)
 - [ ] Optimize the code